ChanceLamberth/PersonalWebsite/README.md

 # PersonalWebsite

 ## Notes:
-- fix font for each pages navBar.
+- fix font for each pages navBar - desktop view.
 - add content for projects page.
 - add content for home page.
 - add bullet for Sept 2017.